 Understanding the risks

-Inhaling carbon monoxide can reduce the blood’s ability to carry oxygen, leading to carbon monoxide poisoning, a potentially life-threatening condition.
-Risk is higher in winter, when windows and doors tend to be closed and outdoor air vents are more likely to be blocked by debris, ice or snow, causing carbon monoxide concentrations to build up indoors.
+Inhaling carbon monoxide (CO) reduces the blood’s ability to carry oxygen, leading to CO poisoning, a potentially life-threatening condition.
+Risks exist in all seasons but are highest in the cold months.
+This is because windows and doors tend to be closed and outdoor air vents are more likely to be blocked by debris, ice, or snow, making it easier for carbon monoxide concentrations to build up indoors.
+Additionally, people are more likely to improperly use outdoor appliances indoors for heat and cooking during power outages.
+Summertime activities, such as boating and use of camps stoves in enclosed spaces can also expose people to elevated CO concentrations.

 Know the signs and symptoms of carbon monoxide poisoning: